bigbigplants/bigbigplants.github.io/index.md

 Plants, like all living creatures, require nutrients and a suitable environment to grow.
 This growth follows a lifecycle which can be described in distinct stages.
 These stages are as follows;

-\item \textbf{Sprout} – seeds germinate and grow their first pair of leaves using the nutrients in the seed itself
+ - Sprout – seeds germinate and grow their first pair of leaves using the nutrients in the seed itself
-\item \textbf{Seedling} – roots begin to develop
+ - Seedling – roots begin to develop
-\item \textbf{Vegetative} – stems and foliage increase
+ - Vegetative – stems and foliage increase
-\item \textbf{Budding} – full grown plants develop buds which may become flowers
+ - Budding – full grown plants develop buds which may become flowers
-\item \textbf{Flowering} – the plant produces flowers and possibly fruit
+ - Flowering – the plant produces flowers and possibly fruit
-\item \textbf{Ripening} – the plant is fully mature and the flowers/fruits become read
+ - Ripening – the plant is fully mature and the flowers/fruits become read

 ## Plant Reproduction
 Plants (specifically spermatophytes aka seed-bearing plants) come from seeds, which are produced by existing plants at full maturity.
-The process of these seeds turning into a plant is called \textbf{germination}, and requires specific environmental conditions to be met.
+The process of these seeds turning into a plant is called **germination**, and requires specific environmental conditions to be met.
 A seed which has completed the germination process (and is now a baby plant), is called a seedling.

 Not all seeds from a given sample will germinate over a given period.